BLACK FRIDAY SALE

 WP Grid Builder offers the possibility to filter custom queries without the need to use a grid made with the plugin.
 This means that you can use facets in your pages to filter post results.

 If you are using Elementor, Oxygen, Beaver Builder or Bricks plugin, you should use the corresponding WP Grid Builder add-ons instead of using the following method.
+In this case, you should leave the Filter Custom Content option disabled in the WP Grid Builder settings.

 Depending on the theme or site builder you use, it may not work or create conflicts, especially if the results are layout with JavaScript.